lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Functional Programming without pretention.
 No monads required.
 It is a workhorse replacement for your PHP, your Ruby, your Python, your Node.js that can do multiple things at the same time.
 And it offers a web framework which gives you as much abstraction as it can with minimal weird magic.
 Simply building on top of the powerful abstractions that escaped Ericsson in 1998.
 And some macros.

 Building with Elixir you join a community that has spawned, grown and progressed without a megacorp at the helm.
 An ecosystem that is stable and where code rarely churns or changes.
 A language that was considered largely complete several years ago.
-The language is mostly being polished.
+The language is mostly being polished at this point.
 Meanwhile the ecosystem grows around it.

 This is how you make something different.

 ## Getting fancy: Media

+For example.
 Most web developers end up converting videos to web formats at some point.
 Almost everyone will use ffmpeg for that.
 They should.
 It is very capable.
 You create a worker on a queue, you shell out, wait for the command to complete and do something with the output.
 Or you start one for a live session of some sort and hope to the gods above it does not crash.

 Managing a complex ffmpeg pipeline is not particularly fun, you have limited control, poor insight into the process and orchestrating it well is hard.